 Humidify or Dehumidify

 Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
 On the other hand, too much humidity can foster the growth of dust mites and microbes, worsening your allergy symptoms.

-Help improve the quality of your indoor air with All American Air Service Experts Heating & Air Conditioning.
+Help improve the quality of your indoor air with All American Air Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.